wbpayne22902/arry/README.md

 This is a **very** simple C++ array demonstration.
 This is intended to be used as a demonstration of the C++ language.
-This will run on Windows macOS and Linux!
+This will run on Windows, macOS and Linux!